 Enjoy competitive forex leverage with Aximtrade, up to Infinite Leverage.
 AximTrade provides a leverage range that helps you choose your preferred risk level.

 What are the Trading Order Types?

+Trading orders are among the top forex trading terms that every trader should know.
 There are two main types of trading orders provided by the Metatrader or the forex broker platform.
 The traders usually choose to set the forex order according to several factors which include the trading strategy, the account type, leverage, and risk management.

 Market orders are defined as immediate orders to buy or sell at the next available price.
 Essentially, market orders are executed faster but the next available price could be different the trader is monitoring on the chart.
 During volatile times the next available price can change much higher or lower than the prospected price by the forex trader.
 This is another forex trading term which is called slippage.
 While you are starting your first steps as a beginner, you’ll need always to remember that opening market orders during high volatility times can result in high slippage.

 Limit Orders are limited types of orders which will be expected at a specified price or at a better price.
-It is different than market orders as they allow full control over execution price.
+It is different from market orders as they allow full control over execution price.
 Eventually, the downside of the limit orders is that they won’t be executed if the order price is not available at the time of execution.
-However, forex traders like to use limit orders to be able to execute their strategy targets effectively.
+However, forex traders like to use limited orders to be able to execute their strategy targets effectively.